Industry Role in Cancer Research Innovation: 2022 Advancing the Science of Cancer in Latinos

 Veronica Sandoval

 The Latino community makes up approximately 17% of the US population, but only 1-8% of clinical trial participants.
 Furthermore, 90% of the genomic material available to scientists is of European ancestry.
-To address this inequity, Genentech launched the Advancing Inclusive Research Site Alliance, a pilot partnership with four key sites: City of Hope in Los Angeles, the O’Neil Comprehensive Cancer Center in Birmingham, West Cancer Center in Memphis, and Mays Cancer Center in San Antonio.
-Each of these centers has built trusting relationships with underrepresented communities and can help bridge the gap of clinical trial inequity.
+To address this, Genentech launched the AIR Site Alliance, a pilot partnership with four key sites: City of Hope in Los Angeles, the O’Neil Comprehensive Cancer Center in Birmingham, West Cancer Center in Memphis, and Mays Cancer Center in San Antonio.
+Each of these centers has built trusting relationships with local communities and can help bridge the gap of clinical trials with participants that don’t reflect the US population.

-Dr. Sandoval closed by discussing Genentech’s Health Equity Innovation Fund, which is focused on investing in programs that prioritize inclusive research, patient equity and care, and workforce diversity.
+Dr. Sandoval closed by discussing Genentech’s Innovation Fund, which is focused on investing in programs that prioritize research, care, and more that reflects the US population.
 In 2020, 40 programs received innovation grants from Genentech, six of which were in Texas.
-The partnerships represented by the Health Equity Innovation Fund, as well as the Advancing Inclusive Research Site Alliance, represent collaboration between industry, payers, healthcare providers, patients, legislators, and more.
-It is these partnerships that will decrease barriers, and deliver equitable health care to the Latino community.
+The partnerships represented by the Innovation Fund, as well as the AIR Site Alliance, represent collaboration between industry, payers, healthcare providers, patients, legislators, and more.
+It is these partnerships that will address challenges and improve health in the community.

 By The Numbers By The Numbers